TymanWasTaken/akairo-typescript-template/README.md

-# this is pretty much outdated beyond repair
+# this is pretty much deprecated beyond repair
 i mean like i tried to fix it but it would take more time to fix it than it would to rewrite it entirely. so yeah...